Insider Itinerary: Canada 101

 Befriend Bears and Beaver Tails on Grouse Mountain

-If you’re in the city from spring through fall, get to Grouse Mountain on a free 30-minute shuttle ride from Canada Place.
+If you’re in the city from late spring through early fall, get to Grouse Mountain on a free 30-minute shuttle ride from Canada Place.
 Take the gondola up to the mountaintop to meet the resident grizzly bears (don’t worry, they have their own home enclosure) and head to the Beaver Tails hut to taste a Canadian classic (again, don’t worry… it’s just a flat dessert pastry and not an animal appendage).
 Enjoy the views from the top, then seek out the lumberjack show for special stunts that involve log-running, tree climbing and plenty of plaid.
-Winter visitors will still be greeted with a very Canadian snowy wonderland, although they will find that the bears are hibernating during this season.
+In winter, visitors will still be greeted with a very Canadian snowy wonderland, although they will find that the bears are hibernating during this season.

-Tuck Into Local, Indigenous Cuisine
+Tuck Into Indigenous Cuisine

 There are plenty of ways to learn about the Indigenous history of this land; spending an afternoon at the Museum of Anthropology is a favourite of ours.
 Of course, we’re always up for a fantastic meal and wine, too.
-Enjoying dinner at the Indigenous-owned Salmon n’ Bannock is a great way to sate your appetite while gaining insight to foods traditional in the region.
+Enjoying dinner at the Indigenous-owned Salmon n’ Bannock is a great way to sate your appetite while gaining insight into foods traditional to Canada.
 Think mouthwatering dishes like pemmican mousse (savoury mousse made with smoked and dried bison mixed with cream cheese and sage-infused blueberries), and “Fiss n’ Rice”—wild sockeye salmon on a bed of Ojibway wild rice with a brown butter sauce, vegetables and bannock, a traditional flatbread.
 There’s even a tidy little wine program featuring top drops from local Indigenous-operated wineries.

 SUNDAY